Evaloper/glasp_documentation/GLASP.md

 Let’s first understand what highlighting means.
 According to the oxford dictionary, it means emphasizing something so people can give it more attention.
 In this concept, highlighting is a process for drawing attention to a specific section of text or image.

-With the above explanation, we can assert that the purpose of a Highlight Tool is to specifically draw attention to a word, image, or group of words or images in a written document.
+With the above explanation, the purpose of a Highlight Tool is to specifically draw attention to a word, image, or group of words or images in a written document.
 Its purpose is not limited to but can be used to classify concepts, organize articles, or draw attention to crucial information.
 Examples of Highlight Applications are Liner, Readwise, TagX, Glasp etcetera.

 In this article, we will be focusing on Glasp, a web Highlighting Tool, and how to maximize it for content readability.